trawitz/SLikeNet/readme.txt

 Note that on GitHub we don't provide the prebuild libraries in the repository due to the implications of large files inside a GIT repository.
-If you require the prebuild biniares you can download these from our webpage (see 3.1.1) or from the release page on GitHub as separate download packages.
+If you require the prebuild binaries you can download these from our webpage (see 3.1.1) or from the release page on GitHub as separate download packages.

 3.2 Using SLikeNet on Windows